abetkin/webtypes/docs/api-guide/applications.md

 If `debug` is set to `True`, then the interactive debugger will be triggered on exceptions.
 If `debug` is not set, then exceptions will result in a 500 Server Error.

 You should only use `app.serve()` for local development.
-See the [deployment documentation][deployment] for information on running API Star in production.
+See the [deployment documentation][deployment] for information on running webtypes in production.

 [deployment]: /api-guide/deployment